timoxley/columnify/Readme.md

 [![Build Status](https://travis-ci.org/timoxley/columnify.png?branch=master)](https://travis-ci.org/timoxley/columnify)

-Create text-based columns suitable for console output.
+Create text-based columns suitable for console output from objects or arrays of objects.

-Supports minimum and maximum column widths via truncation and text wrapping.
+Columns are automatically resized to fit the content of the largest cell.
+Each cell will be padded with spaces to fill the available space and ensure column contents are left-aligned.

 Designed to [handle sensible wrapping in npm search results](https://github.com/isaacs/npm/pull/2328).